Table of Contents

 - One month’s salary, if the employee has worked for the employer for one year

 - Greece has 14 public holidays in a calendar year, which are not included in the minimum paid leave entitlement but are taken in addition to annual leave.
-The following are national holidays recognized by Greece:
+The following are national holidays in Greece:

 - New Year’s Day (January 1)